tsdev/spinw/docs/pages/swplot/swplot.view.md

 ### Input Arguments

-% `ax`
+`ax`
-:ring to change view of the 3D plot.
+: String to change view of the 3D plot.
 Possible options:

-% `'ab','bc','ac'`
-:c'  the two axes define the view plane,
+      'ab','bc','ac'  the two axes define the view plane, 'hk','kl','hl'  the two reciprocal lattice vectors define the view plane.

-% `'hk','kl','hl'`
-:l'  the two reciprocal lattice vectors define
-     the view plane.

-% `hFigure`
+`hFigure`
-:ndle of the swplot figure window, optional.
+: Handle of the swplot figure window, optional.